ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/instax-mini-9-camera-giveaway.markdown

   \ just screaming out for the perfect photo... hurry up! enter the form below for\
   \ a chance to win the brand new Instax Mini 9 Camera including 10 shots and get\
   \ ready to explore a whole new world through its lenses now!</p>\n"
-entry-title: "Win a Instax Mini 9 Camera!"
+entry-title: "Win an Instax Mini 9 Camera!"
-entry-content: "<p>Enter the draw to win a Instax Mini 9 Camera by entering below\
+entry-content: "<p>Enter the draw to win an Instax Mini 9 Camera by entering below\
   \ before 23:59 on 13th of May 2019.</p>\n"
 has-winner: false
-prize-description: "A Instax Mini 9 Camera in Cobalt Blue including 10 shots."
+prize-description: "An Instax Mini 9 Camera in Cobalt Blue including 10 shots."
 special-conditions: "Multiple entries are allowed up to one every day"
 country-restrictions:
 - "GB"